buckley-w-david/pmenu/README.md

 └── example.net
     └── UserName

-Since the `recovery.jsonlz4` file is only regenerated every 15 seconds, there can be up to 15 seconds of delay for when switching tabs.

 ## Native Component Installation

 This is a walkthough of how *I* would install it using tools I typically use.